adeze/vscode-canvas/docs/user_stories3.md

     given that the generated nodes are created below, the conector arrow should be from the bottom not the rigth side, of the current node, fix that

+    now we connect nodes , we send the conected nodes content also to the ai, but only his parents and parents of parents and so on , like on the web version,

+    now i should see from which ai model output is the node created, so for this we put a simple tooltip or text on the top of the node created, saying his model created, like on the web version